Michigan Sexual Assault Attorneys

 Are You a Victim of Sexual Assault at a Hospital or Medical Clinic?

-When you’re injured or sick, you trust medical professionals at hospitals, clinics, and healthcare facilities to fix what’s wrong.
+You trust medical professionals at hospitals, clinics, and healthcare facilities to fix what’s wrong when you’re sick or injured.
 Not make it worse.
 Unfortunately, sexual assault at these institutions isn’t completely unheard of.
 Patients often require care and procedures that leave them alone in the company of staff members or other patients, and sometimes these routine medical treatments can lead to criminal sexual misconduct.
-If you’re a victim of sexual assault at a hospital, healthcare facility, or as a patient, you are entitled to certain rights and protections.
+If you’re a victim of sexual assault at a hospital, healthcare facility, or as a patient, there are certain rights and protections you are entitled to certain rights and protections.
 These organizations are required to keep their patients safe, and when they fail to do so, they can be held civilly liable.
 We represent victims in civil suits against hospitals and healthcare organizations, and passionately pursue compensation for the injustice they’ve experienced.

 Trust, Compassion, and Experience You Can Rely On